Bibilidibipi/Jugglog/README.md

 ### Phase 1: User Authentication, Users index (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to view an index of other users in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+I'll add an API route to serve users data as JSON, then add a Backbone model and collection to fetch data from that route.
+A composite view will display the user index data, with subviews for individual users.
+By the end of this phase, users will be able to view an index of other users.
+The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving onto phase 2.

 [Details][phase-one]

 ### Phase 2: Follow and search for other users (~2 days)
-I'll add API routes to serve user data as JSON, then add a Backbone model and collection to fetch data from those routes.
-A composite view will display the user index data, with subviews for individual users.
-There will also be a view for a single user model.
+I'll add a view for a single user model.
 I'll add a Backbone controller with a 'search' route that will alternatively populate the user index.
+The user show page will include following information.
 By the end of this phase, users will be able to search for other users by name and email, and follow them.

 [Details][phase-two]